 Methods for using the head as a joystick have already been proposed.
-One method involve the manipulation of the head for instruction in a 2D plane, such as on-screen operations [11].
-Another method involves switching between the vertical and horizontal planes by nodding toward the plane to be manipulated.
-This supplements the plane manipulation by the head so that only the head is used to manage the 3D space [12].
-However, these methods do not use compensatory motion of the head as a manipulation technique.
+One method involves the manipulation of the head for instruction in a 2D plane, such as on-screen operations [11].
+Another method involves switching between the vertical and horizontal planes by nodding towards the plane to be manipulated, supplementing the plane manipulation by the head so that only the head is used to manage the 3D space [12].
+However, these methods do not use the compensatory head motion as a manipulation technique.

-PROPOSAL OF A METHOD FOR POSITIONING USING HEAD BOBBING
+PROPOSAL for A POSITIONING METHOD USING HEAD BOBBING

-The task of turning one’s face can be used to instruct the radial direction of the target point in polar coordinates.
-In this section, we propose a pointing interface that combines head bobbing with the orientation of the face in a polar coordinate system.
-Head bobbing is a small back and forth motion of the head that does not interfere with the operator’s movement.
+Turning one’s head can be used to instruct the radial direction of the target point in polar coordinates.
+In this section, we propose a pointing interface that combines head bobbing with head orientation in a polar coordinate system.
+Head bobbing is a small back and forth motion of the head that does not interfere with the operator’s movements.

 This research was performed using the standard morphology of a Japanese man, as recorded by Kouchi et al. [13].
-According to these data, the range of head bobbing was determined as approximately 9.29 cm, which allows the operator to keep the zero-moment point in the torso of the body and operate a robot arm without losing balance.
-A doughnut-shaped area set with the innermost and outermost radii of 30 and 100 cm, respectively, around the operator was defined as an example of an SRL operating range [14].
-The depth change factor by head bobbing was 70 / 9.29 = 7.53 or more.
-The range of motion that can be performed using head bobbing is much lesser compared with that of the arms.
+According to these data, the head-bobbing range was determined as approximately 9.29 cm, which allows the operator to keep the zero-moment point in the torso of the body and operate a robotic arm without losing balance.
+A doughnut-shaped area with an innermost and outermost radius of 30 and 100 cm, respectively, around the operator was defined as an example of an SRL operating range [14].
+The head-bobbing depth-change factor was 70 / 9.29 = 7.53 or more.
+The range of motion that can be performed using head bobbing is considerably lower than that of arms.